Piecewise M-Stationarity and Related Algorithms for Mathematical Programs with Complementarity Constraints: Convergence of NCP-based Bounding Methods

 Therefore, the feasible region of MLF($\epsilon^k$) includes the feasible region of MPCC (\ref{mpcc}); also, it restricts the feasible region of RNLP (\ref{rnlp}) from above by enforcing $\Phi_i^{\epsilon}(z) \leq 0$, and extends the region a little below by using the relaxed lower bounds $\Phi_i^{\epsilon}(z) \geq -\epsilon^k/2$ to allow for small perturbations $G_i(z) <0$ or $H_i(z) <0$.
 Suppose that there exists a subset $\Omega \subseteq \{1, \dots, m\}$, such that RNLP (\ref{rnlp}) is minimized at $G_{\Omega}(z) >0$ and $H_{\Omega}(z) >0$.
 As the solutions of the RNLP locate outside of the feasible region of the MPCC, no local minimizer of the MPCC can be S-stationary.
 In such circumstance, the RNLP constrained additionally by $\Phi_{\Omega}^{\epsilon}(z) \leq 0$ achieves the minimal cost on the boundaries of $\Phi_{\Omega}^{\epsilon}(z) \leq 0$ for every $\epsilon^k >0$.
 For MLF($\epsilon^k$), it may have the same minimizer as the additionally constrained RNLP, or have a better solution on the lower bound of $\Phi_i^{\epsilon}(z)$ for some $i \in \Omega$ and every $\epsilon^k >0$ suitably small.
 In the latter case, for those $i \in \Omega$, we have that in the limit $\bar u_{L,i}^{\Phi}-\bar u_{U,i}^{\Phi} \geq 0$ and therefore $\bar \lambda_i^G,\bar \lambda_i^H \geq 0$ (as indicated by (\ref{wmultmlf})), which contradicts the assumption that RNLP is minimized at $G_i(z), H_i(z) >0$.
 Therefore, for every $\epsilon^k >0$ suitably small, a local minimizer of MLF($\epsilon^k$) is also a local minimizer of the RNLP constrained additionally by $\Phi_{\Omega}^{\epsilon}(z) \leq 0$.
 This gives rise to the phenomenon that the upper bounds of the constraints $-\epsilon^k/2 \leq \Phi_{\Omega}^{\epsilon}(z) \leq 0$ are active at every $z^k$ as $\epsilon^k \to 0$.
 Moreover, we have $\Omega \subseteq \beta(\bar z)$ because the constantly active upper bounds as $\epsilon^k \to 0$ means that $G_{\Omega}(z^k) >0, H_{\Omega}(z^k) >0$, and $G_{\Omega}(z^k) H_{\Omega}(z^k) = (\epsilon^k/2)^2$ (componentwise product) for infinitely many $k$.

 The above interpretation of the algorithms behavior may help to reduce the cost in verifying whether a limit point is B-stationary.
-Consider a limit point $\bar z$ of BA or MLF, at which there exists a subset
+Recall that, under MPCC-GCQ, the B-stationarity condition (\ref{bstat-d}) is equivalent to (\ref{bstat-pw}), which is the same as

+and is therefore equivalent to that $d=0$ is the global minimizer of the following linear program with complementarity constraints (LPCC):